-It is important to emphasize that all of these tests are only used for research indications but they are not clinically indicated unless in doubt.
-Because human papillomavirus warts might be pre-malignant in few cases, biopsy can help differentiate a malignant from a benign lesion.
+It is important to emphasize that all of these tests are only used for research indications, but they are not clinically indicated unless in doubt.
+Because human papillomavirus warts might be pre-malignant in few cases, a biopsy can help differentiate a malignant from a benign lesion.

 Treatment of Plantar Warts